temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 touch package.json
 ```

-Copy and paste the following in your `package.json`:
+Add the following code to the file which defines the project, sets up scripts, and defines the dependencies you'll use in this project:

 [package.json](https://github.com/temporalio/samples-typescript/blob/main/hello-world/package.json)